stazhirovka/stazhirovka.github.io/introductory-task.markdown

 - Document the program according to [PEP8](http://www.python.org/dev/peps/pep-0008/) and create a simple README file which explains how to run the program.
 - Push the code to the repository.
 - Resolve the issue and report that in the issue tracker.
+- Send your CV with and the ID of the resolved Redmine issue to info at skanatek d0t se
 - Once you are done with the previous step, we will be notified by the issue tracker.
 We will run you small program according to your README file and *then* we will contact you.